 The only New Zealand case where the transfers have explicitly been held to be simultaneous is Lees.
-In that case, the transferor created a life interest and transferred the reversionary interest in the property by documents executed on the same day.
-The Court held that there was a reservation of a benefit to the transferor.
+In that

 However, the case was concerned with a different provision from section 70(2).
 Section 12(1)(b) (now repealed) of the EGDA concerned estate duty, and allowed the reservation of a benefit to accompany the disposition of property.
 It has been noted in some cases that the meaning of this phrase is unclear (Overton's Trustees v CIR [1968] NZLR 872), and may be inconsistent with the meaning of the word "reservation" in the context of gift duty.
 In that statutory context, the Court held that a simultaneous transfer is a reservation.
 The case is relevant to section 70, however, not for that finding, but because it was held that transfers may sometimes be simultaneous.